Storage Period for Gametes Bill [HL]

 Overview

-This bill mandates a government review of the UK's regulations on how long gametes (sperm and eggs) can be stored.
+This bill mandates a government review of the regulations governing how long gametes (sperm and eggs) can be stored.
 The review will specifically consider extending the current ten-year storage limit for individuals who haven't finished having children.

 Description